-Welcome to WILD CHILD VILLAGE, Ayampe's first Boutique Eco-Retreat Centre grounded in sustainability and community.
+Welcome to WILD CHILD VILLAGE, Ayampe's first Boutique Eco-Retreat Centre grounded in

 We are a conscious collective of artists rooted deeply in traditional and spiritual practices, permaculture, artistic expression, movement, and a commitment to co-create new understandings of self and tribe.
 Through transformational wellness retreats, educational programs and adventure, we seek to empower people to explore their passions, find their purpose and help create bold actions to bring forth a sustainable future that works for all.

 Isla Salango – along with Isla de la Plata and other islands – is a part of the over 136,000 acre Parque Nacional Machalilla , a protected national park on the Pacific coast near Puerto Lopez in Manabi province.
 The waters in the area are a breeding ground for humpback whales and habitat for sea turtles.
 You may see sea turtles in the water, but more often they will be seen on tours to Isla de la Plata.
 If you are in Puerto Lopez during June to September, don’t miss seeing the humpback whales.
 Birdlife you will see on the tour includes the Blue-footed Booby and other species of seabirds such as waved albatross, soaring overhead or sitting on the cliffside in a mosaic of white-grey splattered guano.

 The Colibri Trail is a 12 km trail that runs through a protected forest in the mountains above Ayampe.You will see many birds and blue morpho butterflies.
 Colibri means hummingbird in Spanish.
 You’ll almost definitely see a rare, indigenous species of hummingbird, the Esmeralda Woodstar.